Sulion/working-hours/README.md

 ## Build

-This project targets JDK 12.
+This project was tested under JDK 12 and JDK 1.8, so it should support whatever you are likely to run.
 The project is Gradle-based and pure Kotlin, so there is nothing special about the build:

     ./gradlew build